 Risk assessment and early warning systems (HFA 2)

-In Rwanda, UN-HABITAT supported seven district authorities to analyse their resilience to natural hazards using LGSAT, and in Pakistan, UN-Habitat facilitated 31 cities to register in the UNISDR Making Cities Resilient Campaign, implement the LGSAT, and mobilized resources to assist reconstruction from flood impacts during 2012.
+In Rwanda, UN-HABITAT supported seven district authorities to analyse their resilience to natural hazards using LGSAT, and in Pakistan, UN-Habitat facilitated 31 cities to register in the UNDRR Making Cities Resilient Campaign, implement the LGSAT, and mobilized resources to assist reconstruction from flood impacts during 2012.

 Education, information and public awareness (HFA 3)

-Beginning in 2010, and continuing through 2012 UN-HABITAT, together with UNISDR, developed a DRR training programme for Latin American local authorities.
+Beginning in 2010, and continuing through 2012 UN-HABITAT, together with UNDRR, developed a DRR training programme for Latin American local authorities.
 “Reducción de riesgos de desastres y promoción del desarrollo sostenible en los gobiernos locales” (Disaster Risk Reduction and the Promotion of Sustainable Development in Local Government) has been applied in five municipalities in Chile, and is being adapted for use elsewhere in Latin America, and in Southern Africa.

 Reducing underlying risk factors (HFA 4)